CITIES-Dashboard/citiesdashboard.com/readme.md

 # 2. Description

-The CITIES Dashboard is a web application that serves as a data repository and allows us to visualize and analyze data from various NYUAD campus sources.
-The front-end dashboard is built with React.js and Material UI for React (MUI).
-React Google Charts is used to visualize the data and the dashboard is currently hosted on Github Pages.
-For CI/CD , CircleCI is used to run tests and deploy the application to github pages.
-All references for third-party frameworks can be found at the bottom of this documentation.
+The CITIES Dashboard is built with [React.js](https://react.dev/) and [Material UI](https://mui.com/material-ui/all-components/).
+It utilizes [Google Charts](https://developers.google.com/chart/interactive/docs/gallery) and [Nivo Charts](https://nivo.rocks/) for generating interactive data visualizations for diverse datasets.

+The dashboard also utilizes the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) to fetch dataset metadata.
+The documentation for [SheetsDataContext](frontend/src/ContextProviders/README.md) provides more information on how the Google Sheets API is integrated into the dashboard for fetching dataset last update data.

+The Sheets API is also used by the dashboard for the raw dataset versioning and download feature.
+This feature allows users to download various versions of the raw datasets in CSV format.
+On the frontend, the raw dataset download feature is implemented via the [DatasetDownload](frontend/src/Components/DatasetDownload/README.md) components.
+The automatic dataset versioning and metadata generation process is detailed in the [datasets](https://github.com/CITIES-Dashboard/datasets) repo.

+The application is currently hosted on GitHub Pages.
+[Section 2.4](#24-deployment-process) explains how the deployment process works for the dashboard.

 ## 2.1.
 React Components, Pages, and Context Providers